RobinPetit/WP/README.md

 It adds all changes to the stagging area (`git add`) and then commits.
-But if you did multiple changes that are unrelated (e.g. fix a doc typo and add a method) then do two separated commits.
+But if you did multiple changes that are unrelated (e.g. fix a doc typo and add a method) ,then do two separated commits.

 ## Remarks on Debriefing 1